user-cube/devops-cheatsheet/docs/ci-cd/github_actions/run-actions-locally.md

 -s GITHUB_TOKEN=$GITHUB_TOKEN
 ```

-By doing this everything time you run act the build will automatically add your Personal Access Token to the execution.
+By doing this every time you run act the build will automatically add your Personal Access Token to the execution.

 ## Conclusions